-The Board of Trustees consists of a maximum of 15 trustees, including three national officers, and meets six times each year.
+The Board of Trustees consists of a maximum of 15 trustees, including three national officers, and meets around five times each year.
 The Board determines policy, ensures the proper management of YHA and provides effective guidance and leadership to the Chief Executive, Executive team and employees of YHA.
 The Board appoints the Chief Executive who reports to the Board at their meetings.
 YHA employs the Chief Executive, and four directors responsible for all aspects of YHA’s work.

 Trustees are, individually and collectively, responsible for the overall governance and strategic direction of the organisation.
 Everything done by the Board Officers or Trustees is done on behalf of the Board, and all Trustees are responsible for the decisions of the Board.